biggestcookie/Borderlands-Sensitivity-Changer/README.md

 ## Credits

-This script is an improved version of a solution found on the [Borderlands 2 Steam Community](https://steamcommunity.com/app/49520/discussions/0/882960797527726404/) by user [Kaathan](https://steamcommunity.com/id/Kaathan).
+This script is an improvement of a solution found on the [Borderlands 2 Steam Community](https://steamcommunity.com/app/49520/discussions/0/882960797527726404/) by user [Kaathan](https://steamcommunity.com/id/Kaathan).

 ---